WikiStipendiya: Methods

+First phase

 The first phase of WikiStipendiya was organized as an edit-a-thon running from 20 May 2022 to 20 December 2022.
 Participants had to be at least 15 years old and were encouraged to create content on any subject they found interesting.
 Still, six broad topics were proposed (natural sciences, history, art and culture, philosophy, technology, humanity, sports and games, and geography) and a work list of red linked articles was created to make it easier to find and create the missing articles.

 The most active participants of the first phase were awarded one-off scholarships totaling US$30,000.
 Active members of the Wikimedians of the Uzbek Language User Group took on responsibility for evaluating the participants' contributions.
 Additionally, several rounds of interim contests were organized to attract new editors.
 Winners of interims contests were awarded laptops.
+A total of four weeklong wikicamps were organized in August and November 2022 and February and April 2023, with each attended by nearly 150 participants.

+Second phase

+The second phase of WikiStipendiya was organized as a series of edit-a-thons running from 1 June 2023 to 30 November 2023.
+The edit-a-thons were thematic, with each month dedicated to a specific region of Uzbekistan.
+Participants who created quality content received individual prizes.
+In September 2023, a weeklong wikicamp was organized for close to 150 participants.

+Several new sub-projects were introduced during the second phase.
+WikiTours involved traveling to 12 out of the 14 administrative divisions of Uzbekistan to spread the word about the project and the Wikimedia Movement as well as photographing settlements and cultural heritage monuments and uploading them to Wikimedia Commons.
+Another side project launched during the second phase was WikiQuiz, a series of group quiz games with trivia questions taken from Wikipedia articles.
+On 16 December 2023, an awards ceremony was held in Tashkent, during which it was announced that WikiStipendiya would continue in 2024.

+Third phase

+The third season, which lasted from May to December 2024, was organized as a seven month edit-a-thon among groups of at least five members.
+The awards ceremony for the last season was held on December 20, 2024.

 Sub-projects

 Several other sub-projects were organized within the marathon, including: